students walking on campus

 • Source vendors, and meet with new prospective vendors.

-• Assure, relative to purchases for the Manhattanville College end users, that the vendors are providing their best ability, best availability, best lead time, and best pricing relative to the materials and/or services purchased from them.
+• Assure, relative to purchases for the Manhattanville University end users, that the vendors are providing their best ability, best availability, best lead time, and best pricing relative to the materials and/or services purchased from them.

 • Notify end users when there are insufficient funds for their purchases so they may process a budget transfer.